Group actions on dg-manifolds and Exact Courant algebroids: Introduction

-The main result of this paper is Definition \ref{definition of G action on P} on which we encode the conditions under which a Lie group $G$ acts by symmetries on a $\real[n]$-bundle over $T[1]M$.
-This definition is based on the result of Theorem \ref{theorem diagram cohomologies} where we show that the differential forms of the model for equivariant cohomology defined by Getzler \cite{Getzler} encode the appropriate conditions for the group $G$ to act globally, and the conditions on its Lie algebra to act by infinitesimal symmetries on the $\real[n]$-bundle over $T[1]M$.
-To prove this theorem we first calculate the dgla ${\gr{sym}}^*(P,Q)$ of symmetries of $P$, a $\real[n]$-bundle over $T[1]M$, with homology vector field $Q=d + H \partial_t$, and then we show that isomorphism classes of $L_\infty$ maps from the Lie algebra $( \gr g[1] \to \gr g)$ of $T[1]G$ to ${\gr{sym}}^*(P,Q)$, are in 1-1 correspondence with elements in the cohomology group $H^{n+1}(\gr g[1] \to \gr g, \Omega^\bullet M)$ (Proposition \ref{proposition g[1] - g}).
-We prove then that the cohomology of $(\gr g[1] \to \gr g)$ with coefficients in $\Omega^\bullet M$ is precisely the image under the Van Est type map of the equivariant cohomology, and therefore we conclude that the equivariant cohomology of Getzler encodes the appropriate conditions in order to define an action of $G$ on $\real[n]$-bundles over $T[1]M$.
+One key result of this paper is Definition \ref{definition of G action on P} on which we encode the conditions under which a Lie group $G$ acts by symmetries on a $\real[n]$-bundle over $T[1]M$.
+This definition is based on the result of Theorem \ref{theorem diagram cohomologies} where we show that the closed differential forms of the model for equivariant cohomology defined by Getzler \cite{Getzler} encode the appropriate conditions for the group $G$ to act globally, together with the conditions on its Lie algebra to act by infinitesimal symmetries on the $\real[n]$-bundle over $T[1]M$.
+To prove this theorem we first calculate the differential graded Lie algebra ${\gr{sym}}^*(P,Q)$ of symmetries of $P$, a $\real[n]$-bundle over $T[1]M$, with homology vector field $Q=d + H \partial_t$, and then we show that $L_\infty$ maps from the Lie algebra $( \gr g[1] \to \gr g)$ of $T[1]G$ to ${\gr{sym}}^*(P,Q)$, are in 1-1 correspondence with cocycles in $Z^{n+1}(\gr g[1] \to \gr g, \Omega^\bullet M)$ (Proposition \ref{proposition g[1] - g}).
+We prove then that the complex that calculates the cohomology of $(\gr g[1] \to \gr g)$ with coefficients in $\Omega^\bullet M$ is precisely the image under the Van Est type map of the complex that calculates the equivariant cohomology defined by Getzler, and therefore we conclude that the cocycles of degree $n+1$ in this complex encode the appropriate conditions in order to define a action of $G$ on $\real[n]$-bundles over $T[1]M$.

-In section \ref{chapter 3} we study the infinitesimal information of the action of $T[1]G$ on a $\real[n]$-bundle, and we propose two approaches in order to study Hamiltonian actions.
-The first approach says that the action is Hamiltonian whenever the infinitesimal map $(\gr g [1] \to \gr g) \to {\gr{sym}}^*(P,Q)$ is a strict map of dgla's; the second approach says that the action is hamiltonian whenever the induced map from $\gr g$ to the derived algebra of ${\gr{gsym}}^*(P,Q)$ is a map of Leibniz algebras.
+In section \ref{chapter 3} we study the infinitesimal information of the action of $T[1]G$ on a $\real[n]$-bundle, and we propose two approaches in order to study hamiltonian actions.
+The first approach says that the action is hamiltonian whenever the infinitesimal map $(\gr g [1] \to \gr g) \to {\gr{sym}}^*(P,Q)$ is a strict map of differential graded Lie algebras; the second approach says that the action is hamiltonian whenever the induced map from $\gr g$ to the derived Leibniz algebra of ${\gr{gsym}}^*(P,Q)$ is a map of Leibniz algebras.
 We write the equations that each approach must satisfy and we show some examples were they have been used.
 We remark that both approaches are equivalent when $n=1$, and if $H$ is symplectic, they are equivalent to the existence of a moment map.